Refraction: Translations of Japanese Landscape

 — Oxford Dictionary

-Fuki Hamada, Fumiko Ota, and Yoshi Uchida are active members of the Japanese graphics scene, each approaching their surroundings with distinct perspectives in their imagery.
-This exhibition invites insight into how these three artists translate their immediate environments while living within urban density.
+Fumiko Goto, Fuki Hamada, and Yoshie Uchida are active members of the Japanese graphics scene, each approaching their surroundings with distinct perspectives in their imagery.
+Refraction: Translations of Japanese Landscape invites insight into how these three artists translate their immediate environments while living within urban density.

 Fumiko Goto explores the undeveloped hillside forest near where she lives.
 Her photo-intaglio series reflects a season of stillness, nature asleep, revealed through tangled tree branches and bushes that counter the ordered manifestations found in Zen gardens.
 Goto tempts us with the possibility of a broader view, only to draw us back into the foreground, where attention must remain on what is immediately present.